EugeneTerry/myProjects/nflJersey/readme.md

-This prject takes user input and grabs from objects using [ ]'s to desplay output.
+### This project takes user input and grabs from objects using [ ]'s to desplay output.